Quantitative EEG (qEEG)

 Does a qEEG compare to other brain scans, such as MRI, SPECT scans, CAT scans?

 This topic probably requires a longer discussion of Amen’s work with SPECT scans and how this work compares with qEEG.
-The very short answer appears to be both can be helpful to a neurofeedback protocol recommendation.
-However, a qEEG is potentially better for development of neurofeedback protocols at this time related to specific timing features in the recommendations.
-A SPECT scan, for example, may provide better indicators on perfusion, particularly subcortically.
+The very short answer is that both can be helpful to neurofeedback protocol recommendation.
+However, a qEEG is potentially better for development of neurofeedback protocols at this time due to specific timing features in the recommendations.
+A SPECT scan, for example, may provide better indicators on perfusion, particularly subcortically, but not necessarily timing.